Disability and Rehabilitation

 Wounded Canadian soldiers were honourably discharged if unable to return to duty.
 This photograph, taken on 2 September 1916 at the discharge depot in Quebec, featured many soldiers with canes.

-This military convalescent camp in Woodcote Park, Epsom, was one of the largest of its kind in the United Kingdom.
-This brochure features numerous images of the camps amenities and its patients.
+The military convalescent camp in Woodcote Park, Epsom, was one of the largest of its kind in the United Kingdom.
+This brochure features numerous images of the camp's amenities and patients.

 Canada Points the way